Colquitt, Texas

 Colquitt is an unincorporated community in Kaufman County, located in the U.S. state of Texas.
 It is located within the Dallas/Fort Worth Metroplex.

 History

 The area in what is known as Colquitt today was first settled in the 1880s and has served as a shipping point for farmers in the area.
 It was named for Oscar Branch Colquitt's family, who were among the first settlers here.
 The community had a gin, a store, and several homes at one point.
 Its population was over 100 people between 1910 and the 1930s.
-It went down to 25 that next decade and was listed on county maps in 1990.
+It declined to 25 during the next decade and was listed on county maps in 1990.

 Geography

 Colquitt is located on a railroad spur off of Farm to Market Road 548, two miles south of the Rockwall County line in north-central Kaufman County.

 Education

 Colquitt is served by the Terrell Independent School District.